Data Synchronization

 option.

-In addition, when synchronizing between file systems such as local, SFTP and HDFS, option --perms
+In addition, when migrating data between file systems such as local, SFTP, and HDFS, use the --perms

 Copy symbolic links